Om Namo Venkatesaya: Plot

-Henceforth, every day, the Lord visits to spend some time with Rama.
-In the beginning, the Lord loses a ring in the bet which is given by Goddess Lakshmi as a token of love, but Rama is still under dichotomy whether the event occurred or not.
+Henceforth, every day, the Lord visits to spend time with Rama.
+In the beginning, the Lord loses a ring in the bet Lakshmi gave as a token of love, but Rama is still under dichotomy whether the event occurred or not.
 Lakshmi gets angry with Venkateswara and leaves him, only to reside in Rama's house and bless him.
-Once, when Rama was fanning Lakshmi while she slept, a Tantrik attacks him.
+Once, when Rama was fanning Lakshmi while she slept, a Tantrik attacked him.
 Lakshmi gets angry, assumes the form of Chamunda, and kills the Tantrik.
 Lakshmi, pacified with Venkateswara, returns to him.
-Later on, Rama craves another glimpse of the Lord; at that exact moment, Venkateswara appears before him and plays the dice, in which the Lord loses all of his jewelry.
-The next day, when the temple doors are opened, the Lord's main idol is found with no jewelry adorning it, and they are identified at Rama's Ashram.
+Later on, Rama craves another glimpse of the Lord; at that exact moment, Venkateswara appears before him and plays the dice, in which the Lord loses all his jewelry.
+The next day, when priests open the temple doors, the Lord's main idol is found with no jewelry adorning, identified at Rama's Ashram.

-At that point, Giridhara Raaya arrives to conduct an interrogation when Rama says that the Lord himself has given it to him.
-But no one believes it, so the King keeps a test on Rama to prove his innocence by locking him in a prison full of sugarcane and asking him to eat every bit before dawn; otherwise, he will be sentenced to death.
+At that point, Giridhara Raaya arrives to conduct an interrogation when Rama says that the Lord has given it to him.
+But no one believes it, so the King keeps a test on Rama to prove his innocence by locking him in a prison full of sugarcane and asking him to eat every bit before dawn; otherwise, he declares the death penalty.
 Soon, Lord Venkateswara appears in the form of an elephant and finishes it off, and disappears.
-In the morning, the king is surprised to learn the miracle in which the jewelry returns to Venkateswara.
-Therefrom, Rama is adored by the name of Hathiram Bhavaji and the pilgrims start visiting him, before seeing the god.
+In the morning, the King is surprised to learn the miracle in which the jewelry returns to Venkateswara.
+From there, the public nobilitates Rama as Hathiram Bhavaji, and the pilgrims visit him before seeing the God.
 Rama gets fed up and decides to leave Tirumala.
-Noticing this, Venkateswara follows and takes an oath that the former not leave the hill when Rama insists to be buried alive (Sajeeva Samadhi) at the hilltop, as per the vow the Lord has given him.
+Noticing this, Venkateswara follows and takes an oath that the former not leave the hill when Rama insists on being buried alive (Sajeeva Samadhi) at the hilltop, as per the vow the Lord has given him.
 At last, Venkateswara's wives Lakshmi & Bhudevi blame him for the deed.
-Finally, the movie ends the Lord proclaims that Hathiram Bhavaji is immortal in his day-to-day services at the temple.
+Finally, the movie ends with the Lord proclaiming that Hathiram Bhavaji is immortal in his day-to-day services at the temple.